snotskie/ttrpg/site/src/world.md

     As a fae, you would have grown up hearing:

     - The fae live in a vast forest that has the power to rearrange itself to confuse trespassers
+    - Some fae live in the trees, their cities like small houses stacked tall into the forest canopy, while others live in the woodland springs, their cities unimaginable in the reflection of the world
-    - The fae sometimes trade fairy magic, spell ingredients, and knowledge to the humans
+    - The fae sometimes trade fairy magic, spell ingredients, and knowledge to the humans, who bring stories from lands far away
     - The fae queen is trusted for her knowledge on all matters possibly imaginable
-    - Some elder fae are anxious about the humans' growing thirst for magic
+    - Some elder fae sit on their porches and complain about the humans' growing thirst for magic and crude modern inventions

 !!! details "6.
 Varan -- Lizards Who Learned to Dream"
     #### Basic Stats